influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/api.md

 | mutex | Stack traces of holders of contended mutexes.  |
 | threadcreate | Stack traces that led to the creation of new OS threads. |

-To access one of the the `/debug/pprof/` profiles listed above, use the following cURL request, substituting `<profile>` with the name of the profile.
+To access one of the `/debug/pprof/` profiles listed above, use the following cURL request, substituting `<profile>` with the name of the profile.
 The resulting profile is output to a file specified in `<path/to/output-file>`.

 ```bash
 curl -o <path/to/output-file>  http://localhost:8086/debug/pprof/<profile>